 MASERATI AND MORE

 La Martina and Maserati continue to create special items for their capsule collection.
 S/S 17 sees the debut of a man’s outdoor jacket made of Aluminia, a smart fabric so reflective that it makes the wearer visible even when light levels are low, while also ensuring thermoregulation.
-La Martina’s own S/S 17 collection includes further impressive pieces in the Colección Privada, a line of formal wear Polo Player, the casual core line and Guards, a line inspired by Royal British style, particularly by the Guards Polo Club’s ceremonial uniforms.
+La Martina’s own S/S 17 collection includes further impressive pieces in the Colección Privada, a line of formal wear, Polo Player, the casual core line, and Guards, a line inspired by Royal British style, particularly by the Guards Polo Club’s ceremonial uniforms.

 www.lamartina.com